 NESO expressed that considering all the blockers and challenges, the only feasible reporting frequency is monthly with a one-month reporting window.
 The main blockers to achieve a weekly report delivery are data collection including third party data request (DFR and PMU), data validation, data analysis, peer-review and approval.
 In addition to the main blockers, other challenges impacting the reporting delivery include bank holiday tightening the publication deadlines, IT issues, resource allocation to support the control room during emergency system operation conditions.

-A Workgroup observer noted that NESO demonstrate via data portal that weekly or more frequency reporting is possible via automated system.
+A Workgroup Observer noted that NESO demonstrate via data portal that weekly or more frequency reporting is possible via automated system.
 Only if specific concerns arise regarding data quality these can be highlighted and addressed after data has been published for a while.
 For example System Inertia | National Energy System Operator notes on the webpage NOTE: Updates to the System Inertia dataset have been temporarily paused while we review and validate the most appropriate data available.

 Reporting cadence options were discussed, the NESO SME stated monthly is currently feasible; the Proposer and another Workgroup member suggested transitional steps (e.g., fortnightly), or moving to weekly once PMU data is operational.
 The Workgroup agreed to revisit this after further analysis and tool implementation.